d3uk4li0n/writeups/tryhackme-linux-privilege-escalation/tryhackme-linux-privilege-escalation.md

 The hostname command will return the hostname of the lab machine.
 Although this value can easily be changed or have a relatively meaningless string (e.g. Ubuntu-3487340239), in some cases, it can provide information about the target system’s role within the corporate network (e.g. SQL-PROD-01 for a production SQL server).

+### uname -a

+Will print system information giving us additional detail about the kernel used by the system.
+This will be useful when searching for any potential kernel vulnerabilities that could lead to privilege escalation.